Tpichardo/post-install-config/README.md

 1. Navigate to <b> Agent Panel -> Users</b>.
 2. Select <b>Add User</b>.
 3. Fill out the <b>Create User</b> form (Name + Email).
 Feel free to use a fake email address, as you will not need to have access to this email.
+However, keep track of the email address you use as you will use it later to create tickets.
 4. Select <b>Add User</b>.
 5. Select <b>User Directory</b> to view your User(s).